-Welcome to the Max Planck Institute for the Science of Human History in Jena!
+Welcome to the Max Planck Institute of Geoanthropology in Jena!
 We hope that you will be able to settle in to your new surroundings quickly.
-To help you feel at ease, our Welcome Center offers a free support service for all long-term employees and guests to help you organize your stay in Jena.
+To help you feel at ease, our International Office offers a free support service for all long-term employees and guests to help you organize your stay in Jena.
 We support you with the following matters:

 - Questions about entry and stay (visa issues/check, citizens' service, immigration office, application for unemployment money, pension, taxes, health insurance, etc.)

 - Orientation in the city and at the institute (search for and contact the right contact person

 - Information about family live, e.g. finding childcare, kindergarten, school, leisure activities